Kishu

 Unique facts and fascinating details

-• Historically, white was the preferred color for Kishu dogs because it made them easier for hunters to spot in the dark forests.
+- Historically, white was the preferred color for hunters to easily distinguish the dog from game in the forest.

-• They are known for their 'silent hunting' style, rarely barking while tracking game.
+- They are known for their 'silent hunting' style, tracking prey without barking.

-• The breed is exceptionally clean and often exhibits cat-like grooming habits.
+- The breed is extremely clean and often exhibits cat-like grooming habits.

 Frequently Asked Questions